alangibson27/plus-f/site/content/connect.md

 ### Firewalls and network connectivity

-In order to keep network play as responsive as possible, Plus-F uses direct communication between the Emulator and the Guest (commonly known as Peer-to-Peer or P2P communication).
+In order to keep network play as responsive as possible, +F uses direct communication between the Emulator and the Guest (commonly known as Peer-to-Peer or P2P communication).
 Depending on your computer and internet service provider's security settings, you may need to change some firewall rules so that the Emulator and Guest can reach each other.

 Details of how to do this will vary based on the operating system, router and ISP you are using, but you need to ensure that your computer can receive inbound UDP network traffic on ports 7000 and 7001.
-If you're already familiar with enabling multi-player games on your computer, the process you need to follow for Plus-F will be similar to that.
+If you're already familiar with enabling multi-player games on your computer, the process you need to follow for +F will be similar to that.